MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 If the scanner downloaded a policy that had no automatic conditions configured, the copy of the policy file in the scanner folder does not update.
 In this scenario, you must delete the policy file, **Policy.msip** from both **%LocalAppData%\Microsoft\MSIP\Policy.msip** and **%LocalAppData%\Microsoft\MSIP\Scanner** before the scanner can use a newly downloaded policy file that has labels correctly figured for automatic conditions.

-## Bulking editing for the data repository settings
+## Bulk-editing for the data repository settings

 For the data repositories that you've added to a scanner profile, you can use the **Export** and **Import** options to quickly make changes to the settings.
 For example, for your SharePoint data repositories, you want to add a new file type to exclude from scanning.